-I sometimes wonder if my family's background had some unknown impact on my interest in history.
+There's no doubt in my mind that my family's background impacted my interest in history.
 I grew up in a bilingual household with German immigrant parents.
 My father followed his aunt and uncle to America to find work.
 Family get-togethers were small because the rest of our family remained in Germany.
 My father worked two jobs to improve our lives and put my brother and me through school.
 He will always be the most respected man I have known and the ultimate role model.
-I hope you enjoy my "Bio-Line", sharing snippets of my life.

-Now, with both daughters out on their own, my wife and I enjoy antiquing, home projects, travel and the pleasure of Cooper's company.
+For nearly forty years, I was a classroom teacher at the elementary and middle school level.
+I taught most subjects in fifth and sixth grades as well as world history and American history at grades seven and eight.
+Now, with both of our daughters out on their own, my wife and I enjoy home projects, travel and the pleasure of Cooper's company.